faustvg/ML-Letter-Recognition-2/README.md

 Hands on Machine Learning Project

+This is my project for the subject of Hands on Machine Learning

 Letter Recognition
    The objective is to identify each of a large number of black-and-white rectangular pixel displays as one of the 26 capital letters in the English